One of the most common questions we get about the proofreading courses I offer here on PA is “What percentage of your students are successful?”

-Now, if you’re asking the question to try and gauge whether or not the course itself is of high quality, then you’re asking the wrong question.
-The fact that lots of people enroll and not everyone can pass is a good thing and a very positive indicator of its quality.
+Now, if you’re asking the question to try and gauge whether or not the courses themselves are of high quality, then you’re asking the wrong question.
+The fact that lots of people enroll and not everyone can pass is a good thing and a very positive indicator of their quality.

-You may enroll and at the beginning hope the course is easy so you can pass quickly, find clients, and make money — Warning: almost no one passes as quickly as they expect!! — but if the course was easy, and everyone could pass and find clients regardless of their skill level, that would really stink for the people who were really good at this work, wouldn’t it?
+You may enroll in one (or both) of the courses and at the beginning hope it’s easy so you can pass quickly, find clients, and make money — Warning: almost no one passes as quickly as they expect!! — but if the courses were easy, and everyone could pass and find clients regardless of their skill level, that would really stink for the people who were really good at this work, wouldn’t it?
 I’d be flooding the market with tons of people who think they’re qualified — but actually aren’t.

-Keeping the course difficult and continuing to raise the bar on student quality serves the industry.
+Keeping the courses difficult and continuing to raise the bar on student quality serves the industry.
 I’ve got a responsibility to at least try to keep the quality of proofreaders high.

 And I try very hard.
-I have regrets that the first version of my course wasn’t nearly as difficult as it is now.
-It was laughably easy compared to today’s version.
+I have regrets that the first versions of my courses weren’t nearly as difficult as they are now.
+They were laughably easy compared to today’s versions.

 Again, I can only tell you that far more students enroll than graduate — if that scares you and makes you not want to enroll at all, then you need to ask yourself why you’re choosing to base your potential for success on other people.
 It would seem to me that the question goes a little deeper than simply trying to vet a course that’s proven itself time and time again.